fortran-lang/fpm-docs/pages/spec/naming.md

 ## fpm registry names: rules for packages and modules

-In order to reduce the chance of name collisions, ``all Fortran modules`` in all packages of a registry are required to begin with their package name.
+To reduce the chance of name collisions, any Fortran module name in a package must begin with that package name.
 The following rules apply:

 ### Module names